Charles Moore, 2nd Marquess of Drogheda

 Charles Moore, 2nd Marquess of Drogheda (23 August 1770 – 6 February 1837), styled Viscount Moore until 1822, was an Irish peer.
 He went insane when he was about twenty, and spent the rest of his life at the private asylum at Greatford, Lincolnshire, which had been founded by the renowned physician Francis Willis.

+Early life

 He was the eldest son of Charles Moore, 1st Marquess of Drogheda, and Lady Anne Seymour Conway, daughter of Francis Seymour, 1st Marquess of Hertford.
 Some sources give his first name as Edward.

-When he was about the age of twenty he began to show signs of mental illness, which may have been hereditary.
+Career

 He was elected to the Irish House of Commons as member for Queen's County in 1790, but unseated the following year on foot of a petition that he was disqualified by reason of insanity.
-Despite this, he was given the rank of captain-lieutenant in the Royal Irish Artillery in 1793; Lord Moore's father was colonel of the regiment.
+Despite this, he was given the rank of captain-lieutenant in the Royal Irish Artillery in 1793.
+Lord Moore's father was colonel of the regiment.